Gostas/AgroHack_Uno_WiFi_Rev2/readme.md

 Save the file and you have made the necessary fix.

-Also, we need to create the application in Azure IoT Central.
-For that, I followed the guide provided in AgroHack (https://github.com/jimbobbennett/AgroHack/blob/master/Steps/CreateTheAppInIoTCentral.md).
+Also, we need to create the application in Azure IoT Central and setup Azure Analytics, Storage, Maps and Functions.
+For that, I followed the steps provided in AgroHack, beginning with creating the creating the application (https://github.com/jimbobbennett/AgroHack/blob/master/Steps/CreateTheAppInIoTCentral.md).

 ## Wiring